Skwiix - Musical-Info-Advice-Support

 Tip 12

-Carry out some research and learn about the particular types of flute that are considered better by the flute-playing community.
+Carry out some research and learn about the particular types of flutes that are considered better by the flute-playing community.
 You can post your questions on the forum and see what advice/feedback you get.

 Skwiix